Surf Forecasts:

 Table - best surf conditions forecast for Les Sablettes over the next 16 days.

 Alright folks, Rusty here.
-Let's have a look at what's cookin' for Les Sablettes over the next couple weeks.
-It's a bit of a slow start, so sit tight.
+Let’s have a look at what’s coming up for Les Sablettes.
+It’s a bit of a mixed bag, so pay attention.

 Rusty.